microsoft/debug-adapter-protocol/specification.md

 interface ContinueResponse extends Response {
   body: {
     /**
-     * If true, the 'continue' request has ignored the specified thread and
+     * The value true (or a missing property) signals to the client that all
+     * threads have been resumed.
+The value false must be returned if not all
-     * continued all threads instead.
+     * threads were resumed.
-     * If this attribute is missing a value of 'true' is assumed for backward
-     * compatibility.
      */
     allThreadsContinued?: boolean;
   };